datascisteven/Automated-Hate-Tweet-Detection/index.md

 Facebook's Community Standards Enforcement Report (Q1 2021 Report): https://transparency.fb.com/data/community-standards-enforcement/?from=https%3A%2F%2Ftransparency.facebook.com%2Fcommunity-standards-enforcement

+# Acknowledgements:

-Much thanks and acknowledgement to <a href="https://joeygoodman.us/">Joey Goodman</a> for his front-end code.
+Thanks to <a href="https://joeygoodman.us/">Joey Goodman</a> for the majority of the front-end code in the Flask implementation.

-*This project builds off of my joint project with Ivan Zarharchuk,  Twitter-Sentiment-Analysis, located <a href="https://github.com/datascisteven/Twitter-Sentiment-Analysis">here</a>.*
+This project builds off of my joint project with Ivan Zarharchuk,  Twitter-Sentiment-Analysis, located <a href="https://github.com/datascisteven/Twitter-Sentiment-Analysis">here</a>.

 # Contact Information: